Colleges by Location

 Student Services

-At State University of New York Maritime College, there are many amenities required for a comfortable and safe life on campus.
+At State University of New York Maritime College, there are many amenities that make life on campus pleasant and safe.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a security patrol available 24/7.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+Dormitory entrances at the school are electronically operated.
+There is a security patrol that operates around the clock.
+The late-night transport/escort service is available.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of State University of New York Maritime College.

-All in all, campus life at State University of New York Maritime College is rich and vibrant and provides everything most students need.
+All in all, campus life at State University of New York Maritime College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services